Nitrofreeze Cryogenic Solutions provides services for deburring polypropylene medical parts.

 Cryogenic deburring is an excellent solution to removing burrs from parts made of this material.
 In machining applications such as the polypropylene surgical caddy pictured above, numerous holes and grooves are cut and drilled into the part.
 The part’s complex geometry will yield unwanted burrs that will require removal.
 The traditional method of burr removal is to manually remove each burr with a deburring tool by hand.
 This process can take anywhere from ten minutes to an hour for each part, equating to thousands of dollars in labor costs for each batch.
 Though the exact time varies depending on the size of the parts, Nitrofreeze Cryogenic Deburring can deburr at a minimum rate of three parts every fifteen minutes, drastically reducing both time and cost.

-For more information or a free consultation on cryogenic deburring of polypropylene parts, contact Ryan Taylor at (508)459-7447 or firstname.lastname@example.org.
+For more information or a free consultation on cryogenic deburring polypropylene parts, contact Ryan Taylor at (508)459-7447 or firstname.lastname@example.org.
+You can also fill out the form below and Ryan will contact you directly.